 Where is Sigfox available and who “offers” it?

 Southern Europe: France, Spain, Portugal and Italy

 Sigfox, as a French company with quite some French investors (more below), has a strong footprint in its ‘native’ country.

 Still, it was less obvious than one might think.
 The fact that both Orange and Bouygues Telecom went for nationwide LoRa coverage in France is a factor in this regard.
-However, with its existing initiatives and partners and thanks to a collaboration with France’s second largest operator, SFR and SFR’s mother company Altice Group (which also has international consequences as we’ll see below), Sigfox now covers approximately 90 percent of the population of France, neighboring Spain (92 percent in France and 94 percent in Spain) and Portugal (where Altice is also present with Portugal Telecom).
+However, with its existing initiatives and partners and thanks to a collaboration with France’s second largest operator, SFR and SFR’s mother company Altice Group, Sigfox now covers the population of France, neighboring Spain, and Portugal.

 In Spain, Sigfox works with Cellnex Telecom, an independent infrastructure operator for wireless communications, which is also present in Italy and recently announced the acquisition of Shere Group, giving it access to the UK and The Netherlands.
 Companies like Cellnex Telecom are obviously ideal for Sigfox as they dispose of sites where Sigfox antennas can be put.

 In the UK, SIGFOX works with Arqiva, also a communications infrastructure company and, among others, an independent provider of telecom towers to mobile network operators, radio groups, broadcasters, utility firms and so on.
 And, here as well, telecom towers are indeed where Sigfox needs to place those antennas for LPWA network coverage.
 End 2014, the Arqiva IoT wireless network went live in 10 cities.